briansmlee/briansmlee.github.io/docs/_esl_chapters/03-02-derivations.md

 # (3.12), (3.13) Hypothesis testing of least squares parameter coefficients

-Chapter 4 from *Econometric Theory and Methods* by Davidson and Mackinnon provides a nice self-contained explanation of hypothesis testing in linear regression models.
+Chapter 4 from *Econometric Theory and Methods* by Davidson and Mackinnon provides a self-contained explanation of hypothesis testing in linear regression models.
 Specifically, see section 4.4.

-TODO: Read chapter 5 for confidence intervals.

-# 3.2.1